 Serving suggestions

-Are you looking for new and exciting ways to serve your pasta in crab sauce?
+Are you looking for new and exciting ways to serve your pasta with crab sauce?
 Below are a few of my family’s favorite ways to serve and enjoy this recipe!

 Crab meat pasta is filling enough to serve as a stand-alone meal; however, this butter pasta is on the lighter side, so I like to serve it with one or two different sides.
 Below are a few side dish ideas to help you think outside the box!